Schedule 5 – The Waterways Ombudsman – November 2024 to November 2025

 -

-Users of waterways: licenses, fees, maintenance of locks/towpaths/boater facilities/water levels, anti-social behaviour, rubbish and waste clearance
+Users of waterways: licenses, fee rates and debts, maintenance of locks/towpaths/boater facilities/water levels, anti-social behaviour, rubbish and waste clearance

 -